skulpt/skulpt/moreiteration.rst

 	    for row in range(img.getHeight()):
 	        #do something with the pixel at position (col,row)

-One of the easiest image processing algorithms will create a **negative** image.
+One of the easiest image processing algorithms will create what is known as a **negative** image.
 A negative image simply means that each pixel will be the `opposite` of what it was originally.
 But what does opposite mean?

-In the RGB color model, we can consider the opposite of the red component as the difference between the original red and 256.
-For example, if the original red component was 50, then the opposite, or negative red value would be ``256-50`` or 206.
+In the RGB color model, we can consider the opposite of the red component as the difference between the original red and 255.
+For example, if the original red component was 50, then the opposite, or negative red value would be ``255-50`` or 205.
 In other words, pixels with alot of red will have negatives with little red and pixels with little red will have negatives with alot.
 We do the same for the blue and green as well.

 The program below implements this algorithm using the previous image.
+Run it to see the resulting negative image.

 .. activecode::  acimg_1

     import image

     img = image.Image("luther.jpg")

     win = image.ImageWin()